Target Set Selection in Dense Graph Classes: Introduction

+We call the input integer $b$ the \emph{budget}.
 The problem interpretation and computational complexity clearly may vary depending on the input function $f$.
-There are three important setting studied -- namely constant, majority, and general function.
-If the threshold function $f$ is a majority (i.e. $f(u) = \lceil \deg(u) / 2 \rceil$ for every vertex $u \in V$) we denote the problem as \MAJTSS.
+There are three important settings studied -- namely constant, majority, and a general function.
+If the threshold function~$f$ is the majority (i.e., $f(u) = \lceil \deg(u) / 2 \rceil$ for every vertex $u \in V$), we denote the problem as \MAJTSS.

-\blockquote{ \heading{Computational Social Choice\footnote{https://www.illc.uva.nl/COMSOC/}.} Computational social choice is an interdisciplinary field of study at the interface of social choice theory and computer science, promoting an exchange of ideas in both directions.
-Computational social choice is concerned with importing concepts from social choice theory into computing.
-For instance, social welfare orderings originally developed to analyse the quality of resource allocations in human society are equally well applicable to problems in multiagent systems or network design. }